Posted by ESC on May 18, 2001

 Than a poor white man.

 poor white trash - Lower-class white people.
 'There were white people who were poor and there were poor white people.
 The difference was absolute.'
 (Jonathan Daniels, 'Tar Heels, 1941) The offensive term goes back at least to the early 19th century.
-'The slaves themselves entertain the very highest contempt for white servants, whom they designate as 'poor white trash.' ' (Frances Kimble, 'Journal,' 1833) Terms like poor white, poor white trash, redneck and peckerwood are often slur names in about the same class as [n-word]."
+'The slaves themselves entertain the very highest contempt for white servants, whom they designate as 'poor white trash.' ' (Frances Kimble, 'Journal,' 1833) Terms like poor white, poor white trash, redneck and peckerwood are often slur names in about the same class as [word removed in order to comply with Google's Publisher Policy]."

 Grady McWhiney, in "Cracker Culture: Celtic Ways in the Old South," (The University of Alabama Press, 1988) makes a distinction concerning the term Cracker and tries to reclaim the term that is now used as a slur.
 He says that "cracker," in Scotch-Irish dialect meant "a person who talked boastingly."
 Later the term Crackers came to mean a Scotch-Irishmen, a particular group of people.